ivan-the-terrible/mssqlserver-adf-mapping/README.md

 ## Requirements

-The below will require Python and NodeJS.
+The below will require Python, NodeJS, but optionally Azure CLI.
 (Last used with Python 3.12.3 and Node 22.2.0)

 You can use the `install.ps1` script, which will install a Python Virtual Environment and the Mermaid CLI npm package.